Multiport Technology: New Perspectives and ApplicationsView this Special Issue

 - E. E. Djoumessi, S. O. Tatu, and K. Wu, “Frequency-agile dual-band direct conversion receiver for cognitive radio systems,” IEEE Transactions on Microwave Theory and Techniques, vol. 58, no. 1, pp. 87–94, 2010.

 - A. Koelpin, G. Vinci, B. Laemmle, D. Kissinger, and R. Weigel, “The six-port in modern society,” IEEE Microwave Magazine, vol. 11, no. 7, pp. S35–S43, 2010.

 - A. Moscoso-Martir, I. Molina-Fernandez, and A. Ortega-Moñux, “Signal constellation distortion and BER degradation due to hardware impairments in six-port receivers with analog I/Q generation,” Progress in Electromagnetics Research, vol. 121, pp. 225–247, 2011.

 - C. de la Morena-Álvarez Palencia and M. Burgos-García, “Four-octave six-port receiver and its calibration for broadband communications and software defined radios,” Progress in Electromagnetics Research, vol. 116, pp. 1–21, 2011.

-- A. Hasan, M. Helaoui, and F. M. Ghannouchi, “Dynamic linearization of diodes for high speed and peak power detection applications,” in Proceedings of the IEEE MTT-S International Microwave Symposium Digest (MTT '12), pp. 1–3, June 2012.
+- I. Molina-Fernandez, A. Moscoso-Martir, J. M. Avila-Ruiz et al., “Multi-port technology for microwave and optical communications,” in Proceedings of the IEEE MTT-S International Microwave Symposium Digest (MTT '12), pp. 1–3, Montreal, Canada, June 2012.

-Copyright © 2014 Abul Hasan and Mohamed Helaoui.
-This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Copyright © 2014 Kaissoine Abdou et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.